 - Recent credit applications.
 Try not to apply for several lines of credit or credit cards in a short amount of time.
 A “hard inquiry” showing up on your credit report will ding your score almost immediately, in some cases.
 If you apply for a new credit card, for example, it's a good idea to wait six months before applying for another – even if your application is denied.

 Understanding Your FICO® Score

 FICO® scores range between 300 and 850.
 For most lenders, anything above 700 is considered good to very good, and should help to qualify you for a mortgage or car loan.
 In contrast, a score below 620 can make it extremely hard for the borrower to find credit at decent rates.

 To calculate scores, the breakdown by each category listed above goes like this:

 How to Check Your FICO Score ®

 You can request a free copy of your credit report at this website.
-Or, you can check your FICO score® within Online Banking every time you log in.
+Or, you can check your FICO score® within Online Banking or the BECU mobile app.
 Just click the link in the far-right corner of the dashboard that looks like this: